danilo-delbusso/danilo.del-busso.com/italy-immuni.md

----
-title: "Italy Launches Contact Tracing App; Proves We Shouldn't Compromise On Privacy?"
-description: 'Immuni is safe, and private.
-The Italian government is showing the world how data privacy can be achieved by any entity'
-date: '2020-06-17'
-tags: '<a target="blank" href="https://hackernoon.com/italy-launches-contact-tracing-app-proves-we-shouldnt-compromise-on-privacy-u24a3upp" class="btn btn-outline-secondary"><strong>PUBLISHED ON HACKERNOON 📰⌚</strong></a>_COVID-19_Contact Tracing_Government_Data Privacy'
----
 <a href="https://hackernoon.com/italy-launches-contact-tracing-app-proves-we-shouldnt-compromise-on-privacy-u24a3upp" class="btn btn-outline-secondary"><strong>READ IT ON HACKERNOON 📰⌚</strong></a>
 <br/>

 ![](https://raw.githubusercontent.com/danilo-delbusso/blog/master/content/blog/covid-app-shows-governemnt-dont-need-compromise/covid-article.jpg)
-Starting on the 15th of June, the Italian Government enabled nationwide downloads of their Contact Tracing app, [Immuni](https://www.immuni.italia.it/ "https://www.immuni.italia.it/").
+Starting on the 15th of June, the Italian Government enabled nationwide downloads of their Contact Tracing app, [Immuni](https://www.immuni.italia.it/ 'https://www.immuni.italia.it/').
 The app allows for effortless tracing of SARS-Cov-2 virus.

 Though built in less than two months under heavy government guidance and scrutiny, it has been praised for its security and data protection policies.